Phone Reassurance for Elderly Project (PREP)

 Students conducted regular phone calls to chat, provide health knowledge, and assess the needs and difficulties of the elders.
 Items of assessment include the knowledge of COVID-19, medication safety, health polices and services for elderly, and awareness of misinformation.
 All participants reflected that the service was a meaningful and precious experience to better understand their

-counterpart.
-In 2021, CU CHAMPION will expand the scale of this project, please stay tuned with us at www.cuchampion.com/en.
+In 2021, CU CHAMPION will expand the scale of this project, please click here for more details.